Downloads and Links

 Registration is closed

 Discounted rates are offered to members of the RSC and the DMDG.
 Please view the links below to join either of these bodies.
-Some student bursaries are also available, and the closing date is 9th April.
-Download a bursary application form here.
+Some student bursaries were also available, and the closing date was 23rd April.

 Early rates for payments received by 14th February